drkspace/Pokemon-Stream-Tools/README.md

 This will produce 3 files: a plot of your current shiny odds, a text file that has your current odds, and a text file that has the number of encounters until you reach your next percentage milestone.
 These files are located in the same directory as Encounters.txt.

+The Encounters.txt file will be processed with regex to get the first numeric sequence.

 *The proper phrasing is x% of people at N encounters have gotten a shiny.

 ### Steam Ender